-Please scroll down for wild bison*, trapping, and grizzly bear* issues as they appear in the news.
-Opportunities to submit comments will appear in red boldface.
-Scroll down–we’ll tell you how to contact the governor and tourism office.
-This page was updated 12/3/13; some older articles from 2012 were removed and others left for reference.

-“Only the mountain has lived long enough to listen objectively to the howl of the wolf.”

-Post-edit | Please scroll down for wild bison*, trapping, and grizzly bear* issues as they appear in the news.
+Please scroll down for wild bison, trapping, and grizzly bear issues.
 Opportunities to submit comments will appear in red boldface.
 Scroll down–we’ll tell you how to contact the governor and tourism office.
 This page was updated 12/3/13; some older articles from 2012 were removed and others left for reference.

 “Only the mountain has lived long enough to listen objectively to the howl of the wolf.”